godotengine/godot-website/collections/_article/parallax-progress-report.md

 ### Bells *and* whistles

-With the big breaking change being up front (inheriting `Node2D`, and consolidating the nodes), it'll be much easier to add features or fixes without breaking changes in the future.
+With the big change up front (inheriting `Node2D`, and consolidating the nodes), it'll be much easier to add features or fixes without breaking changes in the future.
 Here is a list of some of the most common issues and *hotly* requested features we've supported for `Parallax2D`:

+- Simplified workflow
 - Ability to follow camera rotation
 - Compatibility with `CanvasGroup` and `BackBufferCopy`
 - Support for zooming out with a `Camera2D`
-- A simpler workflow
 - Autoscroll
+- Improved documentation
 - Performance improvements
-- Better documentation

 #### Reogranization